gideonrynn/feed-harvey-food-logger-hw13/README.md

-# feed-harvey-food-logger-scd-hw12
+# feed-harvey-food-logger-scd-hw13
-This is a Git Hub repository for the NU Coding Bootcamp Burger Logger with MySQL, Node, Express, Handlebars, ORM Homework for Week 13.
+This is a Git Hub repository for the NU Coding Bootcamp Food Logger with MySQL, Node, Express, Handlebars, ORM Homework for Week 13.

 ![feed harvey app screenshot](public/assets/images/feedharveyapp.jpg)